Financial Aid for Our Students

 These forms should be printed, scanned and emailed or faxed to (866) 954-8523.

 Once these steps are complete, the Financial Aid Office will let you know what your estimated awards are!

 However, there are more steps for you to take and until those are completed, you are not ready to register for your courses.

 Federal Student Loans are an important part of financing educational expenses.
 University of the Potomac provides students with information and counseling to assist them in managing their loans efficiently.

 Federal Loan Application

-Potomac College participates in the Federal Direct Student Loan program.
+University of the Potomac participates in the Federal Direct Student Loan program.
 Federal student loans, unlike grants, are borrowed money that must be repaid.
 However student loans are not credit based loans and offer another option to eligible recipients to assist in paying for their education.

 For dependent students whose award package may include a Parent Loan for Undergraduate Students (PLUS) loan, the parent will need to apply for the PLUS by completing the Consent to Obtain Credit Report form and returning it to the Financial Aid form for processing.

 The Master Promissory Note (MPN) for the loans should be completed and electronically signed online at: www.studentloans.gov